Halifax Regional Police: Special enforcement section

 The special enforcement section is an integrated unit of HRP and RCMP officers.

 The drug section is in charge of enforcing the Controlled Drugs and Substances Act.
 Primary focus is on street and mid-level drug trafficking, and also help with federal drug investigations.
 Drug awareness is also a priority for this section.

 The combined forces intelligence unit is responsible for investigating organized crime.
 In addition to HRP and RCMP officers, this unit includes members of the Canada Revenue Agency (CRA).

 The vice unit investigates crimes of morality, such as gambling, prostitution, and pornography.
 This unit also investigates missing persons.

 The port investigation unit is responsible for patrolling the lakes in HRM.
 The unit is also partners with the coast guard and the ports harbourmaster to patrol the Halifax Harbour, Bedford Basin, and Northwest Arm.
 The unit consists of about 20 HRP officers who patrol on jet skis and a Boston Whaler.

 The Digital Forensics Unit is responsible for assisting the Fraud and Internet Child Exploitation units in gathering evidence to support their investigations.

 Fleet

 There are 233 vehicles of which 118 are marked vehicles and 115 are unmarked.
 These include cruisers, SUVs, vans, 12 motorcycles, four boats, a mobile command vehicle, six ATVs, and a forensics vehicle.
 The HRP also utilizes five radar trailers, four utility trailers, and a bomb trailer.

 Other responsibilities

-Since 2011, the Halifax Regional Police are not responsible for bylaw enforcement for the HRM - pesticides, noise, smoking, dangerous and unsightly premises, sidewalk snow and ice removal, and curbside solid waste.
+Since 2011, the Halifax Regional Police are now responsible for bylaw enforcement for the HRM - pesticides, noise, smoking, dangerous and unsightly premises, sidewalk snow and ice removal, and curbside solid waste.